starkandwayne-attic/cloudfoundry-installer/README.md

 # CloudFoundry Installer

-WARNING: This README currently lives in advance of the features of the installer itself.
-This is the README that I want to be true when the installer is initially publicly announced.
-The project is being developed publicly, prior to public announcement, and your participation and testing is appreciated.
+WARNING: This README was written before I wrote any code.
+It turns out that I developed two other projects instead of this one to solve the problem of installing Cloud Foundry.
+Please see https://github.com/StarkAndWayne/bosh-cloudfoundry#readme for an easy-to-follow tutorial for installing Cloud Foundry.

 ## What is CloudFoundry?